gbtami/pychess-variants/static/news/The Winner Is Tasshaq.md

 </ol>

-In the second semi final match we saw a huge surprise.
-IM Spinaltap lost to Tasshaq with 3-6!
+In the second semifinal match, we saw a huge surprise: IM Spinaltap lost to Tasshaq  3-6!

 <ol>